-The University grants the Master of Business Administration (MBA), the Master of Education (MEd), the Master of Nursing (MSN), the Master of Science in Strategic Leadership (MSL), the Master of Arts in Theology and Apologetics (MTA), the Bachelor of Arts (BA), the Bachelor of Science (BS), the Bachelor of Science in Nursing (BSN), the Associate of Applied Science (AAS), and the Associate of Arts (AA) degrees.
+The University grants the Master of Business Administration (MBA), the Master of Education (MEd), the Master of Nursing (MSN), the Master of Science in Strategic Leadership (MSL), the Bachelor of Arts (BA), the Bachelor of Science (BS), the Bachelor of Science in Nursing (BSN), the Associate of Applied Science (AAS), and the Associate of Arts (AA) degrees.
 Graduate degree programs are listed in the OKWU Graduate Catalog.